rossrobino/blog/src/content/openai-responses-api.md

 ## Conclusion

 The Responses API provides a nice way to interact with OpenAI's LLMs.
+The final project is [located on GitHub](https://github.com/rossrobino/domco-examples/tree/main/apps/openai).
 Thanks for reading!